Emergency medical services in Australia: Dispatch

-Ambulances and paramedics in Australia are centrally dispatched.
+Ambulances and paramedics in Australia are centrally dispatched by operations centres in each state and territory.
 Australia's national emergency number is 000.
-This number rings at the Telstra Global Operations Centre, where an operator determines the caller's needs and then directs the caller to the appropriate emergency service (police, fire, ambulance).
-Callers then speak to an operator at a dispatch centre, managed by the relevant state ambulance service (E.g. AFCOM in Brisbane, QLD) or may even speak to an individual officer in the case of rural/remote stations.
+This number rings at one of the Telstra Emergency Service Access Points, where a Telstra operator directs the caller to the appropriate emergency service (police, fire, ambulance) for the state and territory.
+Callers then speak to an operator at a dispatch centre, managed by the relevant state ambulance service or may even speak to an individual officer in the case of rural/remote stations.
 Dispatch technologies, including automated vehicle locating (AVL) and decision-support software are either identical (as with AMPDS and Computer-aided Dispatch) or comparable with those found in North America and Europe.

 Response times

-Australian ambulance services generally publicise a response time standard of 'around 10 minutes' on high priority emergency calls.
-Ongoing monitoring suggests that compliance is improving, many "Code one" (i.e. Lights and Siren) calls are reached well within 10 minutes.
+Australian ambulance services generally publicise a response time standard of around 10 minutes on high priority emergency calls.
+Ongoing monitoring suggests that compliance is improving, many "code one" (immediately life threatening) calls are reached well within 10 minutes.